ifeeljoy/pi-tracker/README.md

 # About

-A Discord bot that provides information about the Pi Network.
+A Discord bot that provides real-time (~1 minute) price tracking, wallet balances, mining rates, and other relevant information about the Pi Network.

 For a translated version of this bot in Spanish, please visit [Pi Tracker ES](https://github.com/ifeeljoy/pi-tracker-es/)